Wouterdek/NodeNetwork/cookbook/layout.md

 Several different parameters in Configuration can be set to tweak the behaviour of the physics simulation.
 More information about this can be found in the API documentation [here](/NodeNetwork/api/api/NodeNetwork.Toolkit.Layout.ForceDirected.Configuration.html).

+Note that performing layouting on a network before it is displayed will not work as expected.
+The algorithm requires the node sizes, which are set after rendering.
+See [this issue](https://github.com/Wouterdek/NodeNetwork/issues/83) for details and a fix.